Collate.io delivers semantic intelligence for data and AI teams. This case study covers the brand identity,

 Adaptive Dual-Audience Hero

-immediately below.
-Neither audience felt it was built for someone else.
+Neither audience felt the page was built for someone else.
+Both found their validation signal within the first two screens.

 Trust Architecture by Sequence